 Check item Action Does a program used read out the present value in unit of 2 words (32 bits)?
 Read out it in unit of 2 words (32 bits).
-Is the preset value within the count range of the ring Set the preset value so that the value is within the count range of the ring counter when the counter format is the ring counter? counter.
+Is the preset value within the count range of the ring counter when the counter format is the ring counter?
+Set the preset value so that the value is within the count range of the ring counter.

-Check item Action Measures against noise Are the shielded twisted pair cables used for pulse input wiring?
-Use the shielded twisted pair cables for pulse input wiring.
-Are measures against noise taken for the adjacent devices and inside the control panel?
-Take noise reduction measures such as attaching a CR surge suppressor to the magnet switch.
-Is the distance between the high voltage equipment and pulse input line kept enough?
+Check item Action Are the shielded twisted pair cables used for pulse input wiring?
+Use the shielded twisted pair cables for pulse input wiring. adja Are measures against noise taken for the adjacent devices and inside the control panel?
+Take noise reduction measures such as attaching a CR surge suppressor to the magnet switch. against noise Is the distance between the high voltage equipment and pulse input line kept enough?
 Bundle up the pulse input lines in a single tube, and keep a distance of 150mm or more between the pulse input lines and the power line even inside the control panel.
 Does any noise come from the grounded part of the high-speed counter module?
 Separate the grounding cable of the high-speed counter module from the grounded part.
 If the case of the high-speed counter module touches the grounded part, separate it.
-Does the input pulse waveform meet the performance specifications?
+Does the in specificatio put pulse waveform meet the performance ns?
 Check the pulse waveform with a synchronoscope.
 If the input pulse does not meet the performance specifications, input pulses which meet the performance specifications. her channel show the same count result when put is applied to the other channel?
 If a different count value appears, a module failure may be the cause.
 Please consult your local Mitsubishi representative.

-How to fix pulse form
+• How to fix pulse form